domenzain/Theano_chi2sf/README.txt

 Currently, you just need to import the module before compilation Theano function in your script to have the speed up provided by the code here.
 All the rest is automatic.

+Currently this provide c code for the elemwise operation chi2sf.
+It work on CUDA.